By Thomas Gleaton

 without consideration for who she is inside.
 A woman does

-not like to be approached as a "sex object" no matter what
+not like to be approached as a "sex object" no matter

 she looks like.
 Talking about how beautiful her "shape"